Linde, Praxair close to selling more assets to save merger: source

 FRANKFURT (Reuters) - Industrial gases group Linde (LIN1.DE) is set to sell additional assets to a consortium of Messer Group GmbH and CVC Capital Partners for about $200 million, moving closer to U.S. antitrust approval for the planned merger with Praxair (PX.N), a person familiar with the matter told Reuters.

-Another Linde facility in La Port, Texas is set to be sold at a later stage but the U.S. Federal Trade Commission (FTC) agreed to give the merger partners more time for this transaction.
+Another Linde facility in La Porte, Texas is set to be sold at a later stage, but the U.S. Federal Trade Commission (FTC) agreed to give the merger partners more time for this transaction, the person said.

 The news was earlier reported by Bloomberg.

-Linde declined to comment while officials at Messer were not immediately available for comment.
+Linde declined to comment on the news while officials at Messer were not immediately available for comment.
+CVC also declined to comment.

+To allay antitrust concerns, the merger partners in July lined up the Messer-CVC consortium as buyers of North and South American assets for $3.3 billion.
+Praxair’s European gases business will be sold to Japanese rival Taiyo Nippon Sanso Corp (4091.T).

+Linde, however, later warned that regulators’ demands had become more stringent and divestments were expected to reach a level that would allow either party to abandon the deal, although talks continued with both Praxair and regulators.

+Linde and U.S.-based Praxair agreed the $83 billion all-share merger in principle in December 2016, aiming to create a global leader in gas distribution ahead of France’s Air Liquide (AIRP.PA), which had also bulked up with the takeover of rival Airgas.

+The additional U.S. operations to be sold include three air-separation plants, a liquid-argon contract, a carbon dioxide facility and two depots, Bloomberg cited people with knowledge of the situation as saying.

-Reporting by Alexander Huebner; Writing by Ludwig Burger; Editing by Maria Sheahan, Sabine Wollrab and Thomas Seythal
+Reporting by Alexander Huebner; Writing by Ludwig Burger; Editing by Maria Sheahan, Sabine Wollrab and Thomas Seythal/Emelia Sithole-Matarise